Wump1337/Source-Code/homepage/xonia-web/README.md

-### I was to lazy to remake it in react so i kinda made it wierd never mind i will recode the thing soon 🇨🇽
+### I was to lazy to fully remake it in react so i kinda made it wierd never mind i will recode the thing soon ⚛️

 # Getting Started with Create React App